The Virtual Currency Regulation Review: Canada

 - having another business in Canada promote the services to clients in Canada.

-In addition to revising the definition of virtual currency, the amendments extend important record-keeping, reporting and identity verification obligations to MSBs, including foreign FMSBs.
+In addition to revising the definition of virtual currency, the amendments extend important record-keeping, reporting and identity verification obligations to MSBs, including FMSBs.
 Notably, an individual's identity may now be verified using technology capable of assessing an identification document's authenticity.
-Furthermore, while an entity must still determine if the individual presenting the government-issued photo identification document matches the name and photo of the person, this process can now be done through digital means such as live video chats.
+Furthermore, while an entity must still determine if the individual presenting the government-issued photo identification document matches the name and photo of the person, this process may now be completed by digital means such as live video chats.80

 Quebec has enacted separate MSB legislation, which is administered by the AMF.
-The Money-Services Businesses Act59 requires that any person or entity who operates a money-services business for remuneration be registered as an MSB.
-MSB registration issues in Quebec should be considered in connection with any virtual currency businesses with a Quebec nexus.
+The Money-Services Businesses Act86 requires that any person or entity that operates a money-services business for remuneration be registered as an MSB.
+MSB registration issues in Quebec should be considered in connection with any virtual currency businesses with a Quebec nexus.87

 Canadian federal legislation also provides for economic and political sanctions, including additional monitoring and reporting obligations and prohibitions.
 These rules include offences such as knowingly collecting or providing funds to terrorist organisations or associated individuals, or dealing with sanctioned governments, entities or individuals.